David Moon (politician): National politics

 In December 2014, Moon joined efforts to draft U.S. Senator Elizabeth Warren in the 2016 United States presidential election.
 In November 2019, he endorsed Warren in the 2020 Democratic Party presidential primaries, and later ran for convention delegate to the 2020 Democratic National Convention pledged to Warren.

 In September 2018, Moon signed a letter calling for a county investigation into sexual assault allegations made against U.S. Supreme Court nominee Brett Kavanaugh.
 Montgomery County law enforcement officials declined to investigate the matter unless the alleged victim filed a complaint.

 In July 2025, amid reports that Republicans were looking at redrawing the congressional maps of Texas and Missouri to benefit Republicans in the 2026 midterm elections, Moon said that he would introduce legislation during the 2026 legislative session that would allow Maryland to redraw its congressional districts "upon any other U.S. State adopting a new congressional map outside of the regular decennial census period".
 He also announced plans to introduce a bill that would create a treaty among states to limit redistricting to once every decade, which would need to be ratified by all 50 states to take effect.
+In February 2026, Moon supported a congressional redistricting plan advanced by the Governor's Redistricting Advisory Commission that would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, framing it as a response to mid-decade redistricting actions taken by various red states.

+In April 2026, Moon criticized the U.S. Supreme Court's decision in Louisiana v.
+Callais, calling it the "latest in a series of these hugely undemocratic and regressive moves" and citing the ruling as a reason Maryland should redraw its congressional districts.